 - Career Development Award (CDA) Library, a repository of successful examples of many different types of career development awards along with some reviews.
-Contact Research Funding & Development, Karen McCracken, or Cindy Morris for more details or to unlock the library.
+Contact Research Funding & Development or Melissa Mudd for more details or to access the library.

 - Targeted information dissemination via listserv on funding opportunities, seminars and conferences, and developments key to career development awardees.